-A directed research study, conducted under the guidance of a faculty member affiliated with the Data Science Program, investigates challenges and techniques central to data science, and aims to innovate novel approaches and techniques towards solving these challenges.
-The student must produce a written report to fulfil the course requirement.
+Directed Research study, conducted under the guidance of a faculty member affiliated with the Data Science Program, investigates the challenges and techniques central to data science, and aims to develop novel approaches and techniques towards solving these challenges.
+The student who chooses this course must produce a written report to fulfil the course requirement.

-This 3-credit graduate qualifying project, typically done in teams, can be taken a second time for credit with permission by the instructor, up to a total of 6 credits.
+This 3-credit graduate qualifying project, done in teams, can be taken a second time for credit with permission by the instructor, up to a total of 6 credits.
 The project is to be carried out in cooperation with a sponsor or industrial partner.
 It must be overseen by a faculty member affiliated with the Data Science Program.
-This offering integrates theory and practice of Data Science, and should include the utilization of tools and techniques acquired in the Data Science Program.
+This offering integrates theory and practice of Data Science, and includes the utilization of tools and techniques acquired in the Data Science Program.
 In addition to a written report, this project must be presented in a formal presentation to faculty of the Data Science program and sponsors.
 Professional development skills, such as communication, teamwork, leadership, and collaboration, along with storytelling, will be practiced.
-Prerequisite: DS 501, completion of at least 24 credits of the DS degree, or consent of the instructor.